Irreducible representations of tree automorphism groups into Pontryagin spaces

 (Note: It is not guaranteed that all these representations preserve a finite-index sesquilinear form; in fact, we will prove later that this is only possible if $\alpha\in\mathbb{R}$) \end{thm}

-\begin{proof} We start by picking a general irreducible spherical representation of $G$ and using the results above.
-We know that there exist $\alpha\in\mathbb{K}$ and $f\in H\subset C$ such that $Lf=\alpha f$ and the subspace of $K$-invariant functions in $H$ is the space of scalar multiples of $f$.
-We can assume $\alpha\neq\pm 1$, and thus $f(0)\neq f(2)$: otherwise, as we have seen, the representation is $1$-dimensional. \\
+\begin{proof} We start by picking a general irreducible spherical representation of $G$ and using the above results.
+We know that there exist $\alpha\in\mathbb{K}$ and a radial $f\in H\subset C$ with $f(0)=1$ such that $Lf=\alpha\cdot f$ and the subspace of $K$-invariant functions in $H$ is the space of scalar multiples of $f$.
+We can assume $\alpha\neq\pm 1$, and thus $f(2)\neq f(0)$: otherwise, as we have seen, the representation is $1$-dimensional. \\